-For example, whilst smaller businesses were shown to have a prevalence rate of work-related stress of around 1000 workers in every 100,000, the rate rose to around 1400 in medium-sized businesses and to around 1700 in businesses with over 250,000 staff.
+Smaller businesses were shown to have a prevalence rate of work-related stress of around 1,000 workers in every 100,000.
+This rate rose to around 1,400 in medium-sized businesses and to around 1,700 in businesses with over 250,000 staff.

 What are the key causes of stress for UK workers?

-Again, the above statistics don’t mean that you are bound to be more stressed if you work in a big firm.
+Again, the above statistics don’t mean that you will feel more stress if you work in a big firm.
 That is because the HSE report also indicates that particular work environments are more likely to increase the prevalence of work-related stress.

-For example, it’s Labour Force Survey (2009/10-2011/12) showed that the main cause of work-related stress was workload, in particular where employees had to meet tight deadlines, were given too much work or had too much pressure or responsibility.
+For example, the Labour Force Survey (2009/10-2011/12) showed that the main cause of work-related stress was workload.
+This was particularly true when employees had to meet tight deadlines, were given too much work, or had too much pressure or responsibility.

-In addition, staff surveyed reported other stress-inducing factors including a lack of managerial support, organisational changes at work, violence in the workplace and uncertainty about their role.
+In addition, staff surveyed reported other stress-inducing factors.
+These included a lack of managerial support, organisational changes at work, violence in the workplace and uncertainty about their role.

-So what is the size of the problem?
+So what is the size of the stress problem?

 According to the above Labour Force Survey, the total number of cases of work related stress, depression or anxiety in 2015/16 in Great Britain was 488,000 cases.

 That is a lot of cases and it is having a big impact on the UK workplace.
-In fact, in 2015/16 the total number of working days lost due to this condition was 11.7 million days.
+In fact, in 2015/16 the UK lost 11.7 million working days due to this condition.

-What is more, in this same period stress accounted for 37% of all work-related ill-health cases and 45% of all working days lost due to ill health.
+In this same period, stress accounted for 37% of all ill-health cases and 45% of all working days lost due to ill health.

 If stress at work is having a seriously negative impact on your wellbeing, then it is important not to sit and suffer in silence.
-Instead, talk to your manager about it to see if they can make changes to help you manage or address the issues that are causing the stress.
+Instead, talk to your manager about it; see if they can make changes to help you manage or address the issues causing stress.

-If you don’t feel that you can speak to your manager, try speaking with your HR department or call Acas if you feel you need to speak to somebody outside of work for completely impartial advice.
+If you don’t feel that you can speak to your manager, try speaking with your HR department.
+Or you can call Acas if you feel you need to speak to somebody outside of work.

-Whatever action you take, one thing we cannot stress enough is the importance of tackling this issue head on, as failure to do so cannot only be detrimental for your own wellbeing but also affect the performance of the business you work in.
+Whatever action you take, one thing we cannot stress enough is the importance of tackling this issue head on.
+Failure to do so won’t only be detrimental for your own wellbeing; it will also affect the performance of the business you work in.

-Stress at work is not your issue, it is a business issue and any business that fails to address it is failing to tackle shortcomings in its own operations.
+Stress at work is not your issue, it is a business issue; any business that fails to address it is failing to tackle shortcomings in its own operations.